 Systematic ABI check-ups are recommended for all risk groups.
 TBI or simultaneous ABI-TBI measurement should be used if suspecting medial artery calcification, e.g. in cases of CKD or diabetes.

-There three major recent guidelines published in the PAD field, namely the American Heart Association Scientific Statement (AHA), the European Society of Cardiology Guidelines (ESC) and the Inter-Society Consensus for the Management of Peripheral Arterial Disease (TASC-II).
+There are four major recent guidelines published in the PAD field, namely the European Society for Vascular Surgery (ESVS) 2024 Clinical Practice Guidelines on the Management of Asymptomatic Lower Limb Peripheral Arterial Disease and Intermittent Claudication, the American Heart Association Scientific Statement (AHA), the 2017 ESC Guidelines on the Diagnosis and Treatment of Peripheral Arterial Diseases, in collaboration with the European Society for Vascular Surgery (ESVS)(short: ESC/ESVS Guidelines), and the Inter-Society Consensus for the Management of Peripheral Arterial Disease (TASC-II).
 They differ in their focus and partly in their terminology.

 The American Heart Association Scientific Statement focuses uses the term PAD as an abbreviation for lower extremity peripheral artery disease – the most frequent PAD occurrence.
 In has a strong focus on the awareness raising and management gaps in connection with this condition.
 Consequently, the latest epidemiology and diagnostics are presented in great detail.